 In this case, the signals get jumbled.
 As a result, instead of beating strongly and regularly, the atria quiver.
 So blood doesn't move into the ventricles very well.

 Instead of the dance being nice and organized, things are hectic and confusing.
 Many signals -- sometimes as many as 600 -- leave the atria at the same time, competing to get through the AV node to the ventricles.
 However, the AV node prevents them all from getting through.
-Only about one or two out of every three beats pass through.
+Only about one or two out of every five signals pass through.

 They go quickly and messily, resulting in an irregular heartbeat.
-The heart rate during AFib is often between 100 and 175 beats per minute.
+The heart rate during AFib often varies between slow, normal, or fast.

 What Does AFib Feel Like?